sharizard/portfolio-workshop/README.md

 3. Add 'App.css' in your .gitignore file.

 ### Step 3: Create Landing Page component

+#### Step 3.1 (Optional): A bit theory

+The goal for this step is to create a new component called LandingPage, the first page that is visible to the user.
+For now, we will only add your name, title, and an image.
+But in later step, we will expand this component by adding a navbar, scrolling buttons, and social media icons.

+There are 3 ways to create React components:

+* Using a Variable Function
+* Using a Class
+* Using a Stateless Functional Component

+For more information, please visit [3 Ways to Create React Components](https://medium.com/@the.benhawy/3-ways-to-create-react-components-8b3620e4ea0)

+#### Step 3.2: How to create Landing Page Component

 First of all, run the application locally by running ```npm start```.